• Skip to primary navigation

 These tips also come in handy for working with gluten free flours:

-• Different flours work for different uses.
-Check out the long list below, but substituting different gluten free flours requires matching up the protein and fiber content of the flours.
-Buckwheat flour is not an equal substitute for white rice flour!
+- Different flours work for different uses.
+Check out the long list of gluten free flours below, but substituting different gluten free flours requires matching up the protein and fiber content of the flours.
+Buckwheat flour is not an equal substitute for white rice flour.

-• Adding some protein when you’re using gluten free flours is a good idea.
+- Adding some protein when you’re using gluten free flours is a good idea.
 Gluten is a protein, so with gluten-free baking, you aren’t getting that extra protein.
-Substituting in some egg white for ½ cup of the water will give you a much needed protein boost.
+Substituting in some egg white for ½ cup of water will give you a much needed protein boost (depends on the recipe).
 Or try out one of the high protein flours mentioned below.

-• Gluten free flours should be stored in the refrigerator.
-This is a big one.
+- Gluten free flours should be stored in the refrigerator.
+This is a big one as it prolongs the shelf life of flours and starches.
 The first time you encounter rancid flour will be all the convincing you need to always make space in your refrigerator for your flours.
-You may also freeze them, but make sure to bring them to room temperature before using.
+You may also freeze them, but make sure to bring them to room temperature before using them.
 This may take a few hours.
-An alternative with this batch of flour mix would be to store some of it at room temperature and the rest in the refrigerator.
+An alternative is to store some of it at room temperature and the rest in the refrigerator.

 Gluten Free Baking Tip: Check out the Ultimate Guide to Gluten Free Flours for a printable, handy substitution chart!